-Welcome!
 I’m Jack Lowe, an active citizen and documentarist endeavouring to shine a light on the greatness of others through photography, audio, film and words.

 For many years, The Lifeboat Station Project has formed the crux of my working life — an epic ongoing mission to document all 238 RNLI lifeboat stations around the shores of the UK and Ireland.

 However, I’ve reached a point in life where I also feel acutely aware of the crises we face, particularly global heating and the resultant climate crisis, which I consider to be the defining fight of our time.